SixArm/mast-cell-help/topics/stress-management/index.md

 * **Set Goals**: Establish achievable goals and expectations for yourself.

-* **Relax**: Take slow deep breaths to activate the body's relaxation response.
-Tense and then relax different muscle groups to release physical tension.
-Meditate to calm the mind.
+* **Relax**: Take slow deep breaths.
+Tense then relax different muscle groups.
+Meditate.

 * **Exercise**: This releases endorphins, which are natural mood boosters.